 In general, I would say ‘don’t hire a DJ as a sound engineer’.
 However, I do know a few good sound engineers who are also DJs.
 I used to DJ in cheesy nightclubs and play to crowds of up to 1,000.
 I don’t do that anymore, but it does give me empathy for the pressure you can feel if you’re on stage and something goes wrong.
 I like to plan and prepare so that as much as possible goes right first time.
 Surprises and hiccups are an inherent part of live events, so I bring spare kit and have ways of rapidly overcoming problems, failures or unexpected requirements.
 If I can’t fulfil a request, I’ll explain why, and come up with alternatives.

 Read a summary of the kind of events I support as a live sound engineer.
-It’s probably also worth a mention that I have public liability insurance and an enhanced DBS (criminal record check) certificate.
+It’s probably also worth a mention that I have public liability insurance and can provide risk assessments where needed.
 Details on demand.

 Do get in touch for chat!
 My home patch is Exeter, Devon (UK).